 Los Angeles, CA. The Full Disclosure Network® presents an exclusive video report on how the L. A. City Council is prepared to seize control of the public access cable channels.
 Having conducted almost invisible public input and debate on 2007 state legislation that revised the City’s franchising powers regarding public access requirements, this video reveals the City is going to take over control of the public channel operations and content.

 Under the City plan, Time Warner will apparently go unchallenged regarding the closing of all fourteen public access cable studios and channels previously required under cable franchise agreements.
 Instead, the city is opting for only four government-controlled channels.
-Local public cable television producers who oppose the city’s seizure of the channels are looking into to legal action to restore the 14 public channels.
+Local public cable television producers who oppose the city’s seizure of the channels are looking into legal action to restore the 14 public channels.

 Appearing in this 12-minute Video News Blog are: